blahah/transrate/README.md

 ### Ruby

-First, you'll need Ruby v1.9.3 or greater installed.
+First, you'll need Ruby v2.0.0 or greater installed.
 You can check with:

 `ruby --version`

 If you don't have Ruby installed, or you need a higher version, I recommend using [RVM](http://rvm.io/) as your Ruby Version Manager.
 To install RVM along with the latest Ruby, just run:

-`\curl -L https://get.rvm.io | bash -s stable`
+`\curl -L https://get.rvm.io | bash -s stable --ruby`

 ### Rubygems